EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 3. Consider if other [v9 customization scenarios](https://github.com/microsoft/fluentui/blob/6e6a1bf624e5a682b3607d918793d6f0eeb6b12a/rfcs/react-components/convergence/custom-styling.md#appendix-current-mechanisms-analysis) meet your needs.
 Each has capabilities, limitations, and varying complexity that impact suitability.

-4. Custom themes using extended tokens = Customize a single component, family of components, or all components
+    a.
+Custom themes using extended tokens = Customize a single component, family of components, or all components

-5. Custom themes using alias tokens => Customize generic style values for all components
+    b.
+Custom themes using alias tokens => Customize generic style values for all components

-6. CustomStyleHook => Customize the style of all instances of a component
+    c.
+CustomStyleHook => Customize the style of all instances of a component

-7.  classname prop => Customize the style of one instance of a component
+    d. classname prop => Customize the style of one instance of a component

-8. Hooks recomposition => Create a new component customizing the behavior, style, or rendering of an existing component.
+    e.
+Hooks recomposition => Create a new component customizing the behavior, style, or rendering of an existing component.

-9. Consider local application or repository policies to limit usage of semantic tokens
+4. Consider local application or repository policies to limit usage of semantic tokens

-Custom tokens
+## Custom tokens

 We also propose adding formal guidance and best practices for how to handle **custom tokens** in projects.
 It might consist of: